Obama hosts Africa summit with an eye on legacy

 He added: “Africa also happens to be one of the continents where America is most popular, and people feel a real affinity for our way of life.”

-From the start of his presidency, Obama has faced sky-high expectations from African leaders and U.S. policymakers who hoped the son of a Kenyan would bump Africa up the White House list of foreign policy priorities.
+From the start of his presidency, Obama has faced sky-high expectations from African leaders and U.S. policymakers who hoped the son of a Kenyan would bump Africa up the White House list of priorities.

 Obama’s first trip to sub-Saharan Africa as president — an overnight stop in Ghana in 2009 — also suggested that he could be an American president able to tell hard truths to the continent’s leaders.
 During a speech to parliament in Accra, he declared that Africa “doesn’t need strongmen, it needs strong institutions.”

-But it would be four years before Obama returned to Africa again, a yawning gap that raised questions about the extent of his commitment to continent.
+But it would be four years before Obama returned to Africa again, a yawning gap that raised questions about the extent of his commitment.
 Unlike his predecessor George W. Bush, who launched a $15 billion program to address HIV and AIDS, Obama seemed to be lacking a signature Africa initiative.
 And his administration’s focus turned instead to the Arab Spring movement sweeping through the Middle East, a heavily promoted rebalance toward Asia and a slew of pressing security concerns.

 Analysts say Obama’s second term has brought about a more robust focus on Africa.
-The president made a three-country trip to the continent last summer and aides say he’s likely to travel there again before the end of his second term.
+The president made a three-country trip to the continent last year and aides say he’s likely to travel there again before the end of his second term.
 He’s also launched a new “Power Africa” initiative that aims to leverage billions in private sector commitments to bring electricity to 20 million households in sub-Saharan Africa.
 And he’s launched a fellowship program for young African leaders that received more than 50,000 applications for 500 slots this year.